jasongallant/nbcs_rnaseq/transcriptome_assembly.md

 + `--SeqType` specifies the type of input file (in our case Fastq).
 + `--max_memory` specifies the amount of RAM to use, selected proportional to the amount of reads, and has to be determined somewhat empirically.
 Good to set high to ensure everything stays running!)
 Also note that this should be slightly less than the total memory requested for the job, as Trinity runs programs in the background to monitor the status of things.
 + `--left` and `--right` specify the R1 files and R2 files from the sequencer.
-Note the `--trimmomatic` flag which automagically applies MacManes' reccomended filters by default!
+Note the `--trimmomatic` flag which automagically applies MacManes' recommended filters by default!
 + `--output` specifies the name of the directory
 + `--CPU` specfies the number of CPUs that can be utilized to run calculations in parallel can use.
 Pick this carefully, too many and the job won't run!